Jaswant Singh: Career events

 Singh with Russian Prime Minister Vladimir Putin in 2000.

-In the government of Vajpayee, Singh was External Affairs Minister, and later went on to become the Finance Minister.
+In the Vajpayee government, Singh was External Affairs Minister, and later went on to become the Finance Minister.
 He was also the Defence Minister when George Fernandes was forced to resign after the Tehelka exposure.

 Singh is widely regarded for his handling of relations with the United States which were strained after the 1998 Indian nuclear tests but which ameliorated soon after culminating in the 2000 visit of U.S. President Bill Clinton to India.
 His skill as a negotiator and diplomat during talks with the United States has been well acknowledged by his U.S. counterpart Strobe Talbott.

 Singh has been frequently criticised by political parties for escorting terrorists to Kandhahar, Afghanistan.
 They were released by the Government of India in exchange for passengers from the hijacked Indian Airlines flight IC 814.

 Singh was denied a Member of Parliament ticket for Barmer by BJP for the 2014 Indian general election over Col. Sonaram Choudhary.
 Unhappy, Singh filed his nomination as an independent candidate from Barmer constituency.
 Subsequently, he was expelled from BJP for six years and lost the election.